opens in a new windowARPA Contractor’s Manualopens PDF file

 - To create sustainable mixed-income neighborhoods in the urban core

-As part of this program, the City has partnered with Land of Lincoln Credit Union to set up a robust fund that is attractive and easy to access.
-Contractors that become pre-qualified or qualified may automatically be approved for the Contractor’s Loan Fund.
-The Loan Fund will help contractors that may not have the necessary cash flow for payroll, materials, supplies, transportation, lodging, etc.
+The City has partnered with Land of Lincoln Credit Union to assist with financing for projects.
+Contractors that become pre-qualified or qualified may be approved for the Contractor’s Loan Fund.
+The Loan Fund will assist contractors with the necessary line of credit for materials.